ayush-lab/bunker/README.md

 # bunker

-to make an interactive  and responsive website to help buddies from different classes to meet each other.
+To make an interactive  and responsive website to help buddies from different classes to meet each other according to their individual's priorities of subjects.